-- Step 1.
-CMS will create national base rates for the professional component (PC) and technical component (TC) of the included cancer types.
-With the selected 15 cancer types included in the model, CMS would create 30 different base rates (15 for their PC and 15 for their TC).
-Rates would reflect a national historical average cost for each cancer type and episode of care as based on claims data from a 3-year period. - Step 2.
+• Step 1.
+CMS will create national base rates for the PC (professional component) and TC (technical component) of the included cancer types.
+With the selected 15 cancer types included in the Model, CMS would create 30 different base rates (15 for their PC and 15 for their TC).
+Rates would reflect a national historical average cost for each cancer type and episode of care as based on claims data from a three-year period.

+- Step 2.
 CMS will gather trend factor accounts for current trends in payment for RT services and the volume of these same services provided outside the RO Model under HOPPS and MPFS.
-This will ensure that the RO Model accurately reflects changes in treatment patterns and payment rates that have occurred under FFS.
+This will ensure the RO Model accurately reflects changes in treatment patterns and payment rates that have occurred under FFS.
 The actual number will vary and depend on the number of cancer types included in the RO Model.
 After CMS issues the annual HOPPS and MPFS final rules for the upcoming year, CMS will make these factors available on the RO Model website. - Step 3.
 A geographic adjustment will be applied to national base rate payments.
-HOPDs would utilize the post-reclassification hospital wage index to 60 percent

-- (labor-related share) of the HOPPS rate.
-For RO Model participants paid under the MPFS, CMS would create a set of RO Model-specific relative value units (RVUs) for each HCPCS code of the included services.
+HOPDs would utilize the post-reclassification hospital wage index to 60 percent (labor-related share) of the HOPPS rate.
+For RO Model participants paid under the MPFS, CMS would create a set of RO Model specific relative value units (RVUs) for each HCPCS code of the included services.
 These values would be used to calculate the geographically adjusted payment amounts, as with other services paid under FFS, with work, practice expense, and malpractice RVUs. - Step 4.
-CMS will adjust the national base rate to account for each RO Model participant's historical experience and case mix history, which will be weighted by an efficiency factor.
+CMS will adjust the national base rate to account for each RO Model participant's historical experience and case mix history which will be weighted by an efficiency factor.
 This would include one professional and/or one technical case mix adjustment and one historical experience per RO participant, depending on the type of component the RO participant furnished from CYs 2017 to 2019.
 CMS will calculate these values and provide them to each RO Model participant at least 30 days prior to the next PY.
-The equations will look something like this: Case mix adjustment = (Predicted payment - Expected payment) ÷ Expected payment; Historical experience adjustment = (Winsorized payments - Predicted payments) + Expected payments. - Step 5.
+The equations will look something like this: case mix adjustment = (predicted payment minus expected payment) divided by expected payment; historical experience adjustment = (winsorized payments minus predicted payments) divided by expected payments - Step 5.
 A discount factor will be applied to the national base rate.
 The discount factor is a set percentage by which CMS reduces the episode payment amount.
 It is applied after the trend factor and other previous adjustments are applied.
 CMS is adjusting the previously finalized discount factors.
-For CY 2022, CMS set a PC discount factor of 3.50 percent and a TC discount factor of 4.50 percent, a 0.25 percent reduction for each. - will be applied.
-CMS finalized a 1 percent withhold, applied for both PC and TC payments of each cancer type; a 2 percent withhold to PC payments as part of a quality withhold; and a 1 percent withhold beginning at PY3 for TC payments related to the patient experience.
-There are essentially two withhold categories by CMS to potentially avert any incomplete episodes or duplicate billing for bundled services, which would result in incorrect payment, and a third withhold category related to the quality and patient experience.

-Steps 7 and 8.
+For CY 2022, CMS set a PC discount factor of 3.50 percent and a TC discount factor of 4.50 percent, a 0.25 percent reduction for each, respectively. - Step 6.
+An incorrect payment withhold will be applied.
+CMS finalized a 1 percent withhold, applied for both PC and TC payments of each cancer type; a 2 percent withhold to PC payments as part of a quality withhold; and a 1 percent withhold beginning at performance year 3 (PY3) for TC payments related to the patient experience.
+There are essentially two withhold categories by CMS to potentially avert any incomplete episodes or duplicate billing for bundled services, which would result in incorrect payment, and a third withhold category related to the quality and patient experience. - Steps 7 and 8.
 Adjustments of the RO beneficiary's 20 percent coinsurance would be applied as well as the sequestration, which is in effect at the time of the corresponding PY.